 Here, we will provide a selection of the best lodges that provide guided tours to see the best macaw clay licks and other mammal clay licks in Peru’s Amazon Rainforest.

 The Tambopata Research Center is located near one of the largest macaw clay licks in the Amazon Rainforest and researchers studying macaw behavior use the lodge as a base.
 This means you can have a very macaw-focused stay by seeing the activity at the clay lick, talking to researchers about their work, and listening to talks by the experts to teach you what they have learned from their studies.

 The Tambopata Research Center is positioned in the middle of the highly diverse Tambopata National Reserve and there are many trails around the lodge to show off the reserve’s wildlife, which includes howler monkeys, squirrel monkeys, capuchins, titi monkeys, marmosets, and spider monkeys.
 You will also see different fascinating birds, reptiles, and colorful frogs.

 At the Tambopata Research Center, you have access to two macaw clay licks known as the Colorado and Chuncho clay lick.
 The site of the macaws visiting the clay licks here inspired a National Geographic cover story.

 On the way to Tambopata Research Center, visitors will enjoy one night at the Refugio Amazonas Lodge, which we will also mention below.
-From the Refugio Amazonas, you can enjoy the canopy tower and different add-on activities, such as jungle mountain biking, canopy climbing, and kayaking.
+From the Refugio Amazonas, you can enjoy the canopy tower and different activities, such as night walks, aerobotany and citizen science.